Are you a high school student who is interested in becoming a pharmacist?

 - Must complete the online EAP application by the published deadline

-- Must be admitted to the Ohio State campus or the Ohio University Athens campus for the upcoming Autumn semester
+- Must be admitted to the Ohio State campus for the upcoming Autumn semester

 - Must be a high school senior with a 3.5 (unweighted) GPA or higher

 You do not need to be admitted to The Ohio State University in order to apply for the EAP program.
 However, an interview for the EAP program is contingent on admission to the university.
 An EAP application is not an application to Ohio State.
 Similarly, the Common or Coalition application is not an application to the EAP program.

 Completed applications will be reviewed by the College of Pharmacy Admissions Committee.